bmixonba/vpn-osint/ResearchPlan.md

 # Introduction

-The community has largely focused understanding and overcoming online threats to bring about a safer and more open Internet.
-The response to this problem is often reactive, for example, by doing X when a particular app is blocked (what is the communities response when an app is blocked?
-How do people go about getting one?).
-VPNs are frequent targets of removal, blocking, impersionation, and other threats because their ability to open closed networks is a thorn in the side of censors.
+VPNs are frequent targets of blocking and remove from app stores because their ability to open closed networks.
-From a user security perspective, VPNs are a high-risk application that attackers target for exploitation because repressive governments continue requiring app stores to block them, as well as other apps.
-Something not currently being doing is the active identificatoin of threats in the wild.
-This work uses multiple techniques to perform this task
+From a user security perspective, VPNs are a high-risk application that attackers target because repressive governments continue requiring app stores to block them.
+Identifying candidate VPNs is an important step before further analysis tp confirm active threats in the wild.
+Multiple techniques exist to identify candidate VPN applications for further analysis

-* Deducive techniques, such as OSINT intelligence gathering.
+* Deducive techniques, such as OSINT intelligence gathering (Explored)
-* Inductive techniques, CryptoSluice
+* Inductive techniques, CryptoSluice (Explored)
-* Actively, using typo-squating enumeration
+* Actively, using typo-squating enumeration (Explored)
+* Social network analysis (X, telegram) (not yet Explored)

+Mutliple researchers have explored identifying various threats to different communities using a variety of techniques.
+For example Mobile Surveillance Monitor uses data from Mobile operators to identify instances of targetted surveillance.
+Citizen Lab writes extensively about mercenary spyware.
+GreatFire researches which applications are being blocked by Apple app store.
+And the VPN-alyzer project identify security weaknesses (such as information leaks) in popular VPN software.
+This work aims to complement these lines of research by identifying threat to VPN clients using a variety of methods.

 One goal is that we want to identify who controls a particular VPN based on OSINT information.
 To do this, we must first select which VPNs warrent further analysis.
 One way to do this is